Frequently Asked Questions (FAQs)

 What is Caritas Aotearoa New Zealand?

 It is the Catholic agency for justice, peace and development, an official agency of the New Zealand Catholic Bishops Conference (NZCBC).
-Our main office is in Wellington where we have 18 staff.
-There are also two staff members in Auckland.
+Our main office is in Wellington where 16 full time and five part-time staff are located.
+Another two staff members are based in Auckland.

 What does Caritas mean?